If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 The first thing you’ll notice about this breed is their cuddly personality!
 The Jersey Wooly may be small, but they love being handled by humans.

-They’re often called lap bunnies because they love sitting on their human’s lap for hours at a time!
+They’re often called lap bunnies because they love sitting on their human’s lap for hours!
 You may wonder how long it takes to care for a Jersey Wooly.
 Well, good news – they require very little grooming!

 9. Lionhead Rabbit

 Of the 14 American rabbit breeds, the Lionhead is among the most popular.
-This breed is known for its docile personality and beautiful mane of fur that resembles a lion’s mane.
+This breed is known for its docile personality and beautiful fur mane resembling a lion’s mane.
 The Lionhead is a relatively new breed, having only been around since the 1990s.

 Despite their relatively short history, Lionheads have quickly become one of the most famous American rabbit breeds.

-If you’re looking for a beautiful and loving companion, the Lionhead rabbit is a perfect choice!
-The coat on this breed grows continuously throughout their lives, which means they will need to be brushed regularly to keep it healthy.
+If you’re looking for a beautiful and loving companion, the Lionhead rabbit is perfect!
+The coat on this breed grows continuously throughout their lives, so it must be brushed regularly to keep it healthy.

 The hair can grow up to 12 inches long when not groomed, and to maintain the Lionhead’s gorgeous appearance, owners should brush them daily with a slicker brush or comb.

-Another maintenance requirement is trimming their nails every couple of weeks with an emery board or clippers.
-Owners should also monitor the eyes and nose of the Lionhead rabbit to ensure there are no signs of infection.
+Another maintenance requirement is trimming their nails every few weeks with an emery board or clippers.
+Owners should also monitor the eyes and nose of the Lionhead rabbit to ensure no signs of infection.

 10. Mini Lop

-Mini Lop is a prevalent American rabbit breeds; they are small to medium in size and have a rounded body type; their fur is short and dense and comes in various colors.
+Mini Lop is a prevalent American rabbit breed; they are small to medium in size and have a rounded body type; their fur is short and dense and comes in various colors.

 Mini Lops also enjoy being groomed by their owners and will reward you with lots of affection!
 One downside of this breed is that the average lifespan for a Mini Lop ranges from 3-5 years.
 However, this isn’t much different than the lifespan for many other breeds of rabbits.